Help Support Linwood

 In addition to its programs for students, Linwood Center provides adult services, including supported employment, vocational training, recreation and opportunities for volunteerism and community involvement.
 The Linwood Center Boutique in downtown Ellicott City provides employment and job training on-site.
 Linwood’s community-based residential services for adults are available in homes throughout Howard and Baltimore Counties.

 We need both public and private resources to help the skyrocketing number of children and adults living with autism who need our services.
 We received local, state and federal support to build the new school, but we also need the generous help of civic, faith and other groups, businesses and individuals to operate the highest quality and most technologically advanced programs and services.

-All donors of $1,000 or more are eligible for the Jeanne M. Simons Society.
+All donors of $1,000 or more annually are eligible for The Jeanne M. Simons Society.
 Together we can build an extraordinary future for children and adults living with autism.